Disentanglement via Latent Quantization: : Information-Theoretic Metrics for Disentanglement

-We prefer this normalization scheme over others~\citep{strehl2002cluster} since i) it is the proportion of entropy in a source reduced by conditioning on a latent, and thus scales consistently to $[0, 1]$ for any model, and ii) only normalizing by the marginal source entropy avoids the scale-dependent (and possibly negative) marginal differential entropy of a continuous latent, which is itself non-trivial to estimate~\citep{kraskov2004estimating}.
-We gather all $\numof{\source} \times \numof{\latent}$ evaluations of $\NMI(\var{\source}_i, \var{\latent}_j)$ into a 2-dimensional array $\NMI \in [0,1]^{\numof{\source} \times \numof{\latent}}$.
-We remove columns of $\NMI$ corresponding to inactive latents, which we define heuristically as those whose range over the evaluation sample is less than $\nicefrac{1}{8}$ of that of the latent with largest range.
+We prefer this normalization scheme over others~\citep{strehl2002cluster} since i) it is the proportion of a source's entropy reduced by conditioning on a latent and thus scales consistently to $[0, 1]$ for any model, and ii) it avoids the scale-dependent (and possibly negative) differential entropy of a continuous latent.
+We gather all evaluations of $\NMI(\var{\source}_i, \var{\latent}_j)$ into a 2-dimensional array $\NMI \in [0,1]^{\numof{\source} \times \numof{\latent}}$.
+We remove inactive latents (columns of $\NMI$), which are those with zero range (over the evaluation sample) for discrete latents.
+For continuous latents, zero is too strict, so we heuristically define the threshold to be \nicefrac{1}{20}, applied after dividing the ranges by their maximum.
+See Figure~\ref{fig:shapes3d_mi} for examples of $\NMI^\top$.

-\textbf{Modularity} is the extent to which sources are separated into disjoint sets of latents.
-Perfect modularity is when every latent is informative of only one source, i.e. when every column of $\NMI$ has only one nonzero element (after removal of inactive latents).
-This has been measured as either the \emph{gap} between the two largest entries in a column~\citep{chen2018isolating}, or the \emph{ratio} of the largest entry in the column to the column sum~\citep{whittington2023disentanglement}.
-We prefer the ratio since the gap is agnostic to the smallest $\numof{\source} - 2$ values in the column, but how close these values are to $0$ matters and should be reflected in the measure.
+Modularity is the extent to which sources are separated into disjoint sets of latents.
+Perfect modularity occurs when each latent is informative of only one source, i.e. when every column of $\NMI$ has only one nonzero element.
+This has been measured as the \emph{gap}~\citep{chen2018isolating} between the two largest entries in a column, or the \emph{ratio}~\citep{whittington2023disentanglement} of the largest entry in the column to the column sum.
+We prefer the ratio since the gap is agnostic to the smallest $\numof{\source} - 2$ values in the column, but these values matter and should influence the measure~\citep{carbonneau2022measuring}.
 Since the possible range of values for this ratio is $[\nicefrac{1}{\numof{\source}}, 1]$, we re-normalize to $[0, 1]$.
-Finally, we define modularity as the average of this quantity over latents:
+Finally, we define InfoModularity (InfoM) as the average of this quantity over latents:

-\textbf{Compactness} complements modularity; it is the extent to which latents only contain information about disjoint sets of sources.
-We therefore define it analogously to modularity, but considering rows of $\NMI$ instead of columns, and averaging over sources instead of latents, etc.:
+Compactness complements modularity; it is the extent to which latents only contain information about disjoint sets of sources.
+We therefore define InfoCompactness (InfoC) analogously to InfoM, but considering rows of $\NMI$ instead of columns, and averaging over sources instead of latents, etc.:

 We advocate for this terminology since previous names such as ``mutual information gap''~\citep{chen2018isolating} and ``mutual information ratio''~\citep{whittington2023disentanglement} are ambiguous, and indeed the former of these works considered solely compactness and the latter solely modularity, with neither mentioning the distinction.
 We remark that when $\numof{\latent} > \numof{\source}$ (after pruning inactive latents), it is impossible to achieve both perfect modularity and perfect compactness.
 Of the two, modularity should be prioritized~\citep{ridgeway2016survey,carbonneau2022measuring} and indeed has been referred to as disentanglement itself~\citep{eastwood2018framework}.